Resources

 How to Balance Your Home Buying Dream with a Military Family Budget

-We recently had to balance our home buying dream with our military family’s budget, but it worked out well because we came up with a plan to buy a home in a neighborhood we typically couldn’t afford.
+We recently had to balance our home buying dream with our military family’s budget, but it worked out well because we devised a plan to buy a home in a neighborhood we typically couldn’t afford.

-The neighborhood has great sidewalks for stroller-pushing, bike lanes that lead out to scenic country roads, top-notch schools, and easy access to shopping.
+The neighborhood has great sidewalks for stroller pushing, bike lanes leading to scenic country roads, top-notch schools, and easy access to shopping.
 The house has a peaceful backyard, a covered patio, and an ideal layout for future renting or resale.

 We got the house for a bargain.
 Why?
-The cabinets are hideous, and someone left the master bathroom behind in the early 90s.
+The cabinets are hideous, and someone left the primary bathroom behind in the early '90s.
 The house sat on the market for longer than the area average because the other homes for sale in the neighborhood and surrounding neighborhoods had updated cabinets and bathrooms.

 Strategies to Start Creating Your Dream Home

-Let’s be honest.
-Often, the price tag on the house we can afford does not correlate with the pretty interiors or curb appeal we’ve pictured in our minds.
+Often, the price tag on the house we can afford doesn’t correlate with the pretty interiors or curb appeal we’ve pictured in our minds.
 Realizing this disconnect is when the DIY, can-do spirit kicks in!

-If spending way too much time watching HGTV has taught me anything, I know I can fix the imperfections, and I can do it within a budget, too.
-While you’re contemplating future renovations, bring joy into the home with quick fixes.
+If spending way too much time watching HGTV has taught me anything, it's that I know I can fix the imperfections, and I can do it within a budget, too.
+While contemplating future renovations, consider quick fixes that bring joy into the home.
 The updates can be as simple as a paint redo or an affordable flooring option.

 Check out these easy and inexpensive options to put your personal touch on a property: